aaclause/nvda-markdownForever/addon/doc/en.md

 ## Converting Markdown to HTML

-This feature allows you to convert any markdown text displayed on the screen to HTML, showing you the way your Markdown will look in the final HTML document.
+This feature allows you to convert any Markdown text displayed on the screen to HTML, showing you the way your Markdown will look in the final HTML document.
 This can be a document you have written in Markdown format, a .md file you already have on your hard drive or a Markdown text found on a web page.
 By default, MarkdownForever converts all the currently displayed text, but you can also select only a specific part to be converted.

 You can use the following commands: